 - I have a sense of humor, and I’m not afraid to use it.

-- I tackle difficult projects and determine the best way to get the information necessary to complete them in an accurate and efficient manner.
+- I tackle challenging projects and determine the best way to get the information necessary to complete them accurately and efficiently.

 - I’m intelligent, resourceful, and driven to determine how to find the answers to any problem I encounter.